Freight Shipping from Orlando to Phoenix

 How much does it cost to ship freight from Orlando to Phoenix?

-Full truckload (FTL) rates from Orlando, FL to Phoenix, AZ currently range from $5,149-$6,347 for a standard dry van load over the 2,395-mile route.
+Full truckload (FTL) rates from Orlando, FL to Phoenix, AZ currently range $5,149-$6,347 (roughly $2.16-$2.65 per mile over 2,395 miles).
 LTL shipments typically cost $1,517-$2,436 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Phoenix?